Environmental Health

 No, you cannot make or sell dog treats or pet food under the Cottage Food rules (NJ.A.C.
 8:24-11.1).
 The cottage food operator’s permit applies only to human foods.
 The cottage food permit does not apply to pet foods.

-Pet food questions can be sent to the NJ Department of Agriculture.
+Pet food questions may be sent to the NJ Department of Agriculture.
 The New Jersey Commercial Feed Law is available online.
 [PDF]

-Q: Can I sell my products from a store front / back kitchen?
+Q: Can I sell my products from a store front or a commercial kitchen?

-Q: Can I participate in a street fair or farmer’s market / stand?
+Q: Can I participate in a street fair or farmer’s market?

+Yes, with authorization from the local health department.
 Cottage Food Operators (CFO) are required to obtain a temporary food permit for the event as would any other food vendor.
-Local policies enacted by farmers market boards and other local governing bodies are generally outside the scope of any Cottage Foods regulations.
-We recommend that you consult the local health department to determine the protocol for acquiring a temporary food permit for the event.
+Local policies enacted by farmers market boards and other local governing bodies are outside the scope of any Cottage Foods regulations.
+Consult the local health department to determine the protocol for acquiring a temporary food permit for the event.

-The NJ Cottage Food Operator’s permit is not appropriate for preparing food onsite at a temporary food event.
-See the Cottage Food Operators webpage for more information regarding the rules and guidance.
+No. The NJ Cottage Food Operator’s permit is not appropriate for preparing food onsite at a temporary food event.
+Contact the local health department with jurisdiction over the event location.

 Q: May I sell my Cottage Food products to a retail store or a wholesale food establishment?

-No, you cannot sell your food products to a retail store or a wholesale food establishment under the Cottage Food Operator permit.
-The NJ Cottage Food Operator must comply with the rule 8:24-11.3 and must not deliver or relinquish any products to a retail or wholesale food establishment.
+No, you cannot sell your food products to a retail store or a wholesale food establishment that will resell product.
 To operate a wholesale food business, a commercial kitchen and a Wholesale Food-Cosmetic License are required.

 Q: Can non-profit organizations produce and sell cottage food products?

-Charitable bake sales are not impacted by the new Cottage Food Operator permit rules.
-Charitable bake sales continue to be exempted from regulatory inspection if the baked goods do not require refrigeration and the required signage is posted.
+Charitable bake sales are not impacted by the Cottage Food Operator permit rules.
+Charitable bake sales continue to be exempt from regulatory inspection if the baked goods do not require refrigeration and the required signage is posted.

 Top ^